 Seek Advice Beyond Advertising: Good account people know what it takes to be a good marketer.
 They can help you on the side.
 And many times, their superior people skills can help a client that might be lacking in that area.
 They also likely know how to sell to your boss, which can help you when you need to sell to your boss.

 Build a relationship with the Creative Team: The creative teams want to engage with the client and will respect your attempts to get closer to them.
 Like anyone, they will do a better job for those they know, respect and even admire.
 Being the best client, will attract the best creative people on a given team.
 They’ll want to work on your brand.

 Performance Improvements: Annual agency performance review, quarterly senior leadership discussion on what’s working/what’s not.
-Ask “how can we get better?”, “how are my people doing?” and “how is the work?”.
-You can talk about the gaps you or your team might have, and ask for advice how to close those.
+Ask “how can we get better?”, “How are my people doing?” and “how is the work?”.
+You can talk about the gaps you or your team might have, and ask for advice on how to close those.

 Let the Agency Make a Profit: You can’t “nickel and dime” your agency.
 Be open about your budget, but once set, let the agency work to that budget.

 If how you show up to the agency will produce better advertising work.
 Then show up right.

 To see a training presentation on Get Better Advertising:

 If you are in the mood to see stories on great advertising, here’s a few other stories:

 - 5 Ads that Will Make You Burst Out Laughing